BRITE-REU/programming-workshops/source/workshops/02_scc_git/workshop.rst

    vim SRR_Acc_List.txt

-Copy the first four into the file and save it:
+Copy the first four SRR IDs into the file and save it:

 .. code:: bash